 The pulp is also favored in “hot and sour” soups as well in marinades.

-Its pulp is also used in confectionaries as solidifying agent.
+Its pulp is also employed in confectionaries as a solidifying agent.

-Tamarind has no known reported cases of allergic or toxicity, and may be safely used in pregnancy and in nursing mothers.
+Tamarind has no known reported cases of allergy or toxicity and may be safely used in pregnancy and nursing mothers.